wasmerio/wasmer-pack/CONTRIBUTING.md

 force multiplier**][fast-rust-builds].
 If you have fast compile times then developers can recompile and re-run the test suite after every change.

-On the other hand, if CI takes 30 minutes to complete, developers will want to avoid your project like the plague because getting even the most trivial changes merged becomes a multi-hour chore.
+On the other hand, if CI takes 30 minutes to complete, developers will avoid your project like the plague because getting even the most trivial changes merged becomes a multi-hour chore.

-To help this, we have [a GitHub Action][workflow-timer] which will post passive-aggressive comments on each PR to let you know how much your changes have affected CI times.
+To help this, we have [a GitHub Action][workflow-timer] which will post comments on each PR to let you know how much your changes have affected CI times.

 ### Goal 2: It Just Works